How PCEP Tests Code Reading

 1. Predict the output of five-line snippets.

-2. Identify whether code raises TypeError, ValueError, IndexError, KeyError, NameError, or no exception.
+2. Identify whether code raises TypeError, ValueError, IndexError, KeyError, ZeroDivisionError, NameError, or no exception.

-3. Choose the replacement line that preserves a requested behavior.
+3. Choose the replacement line (gap-fill) that preserves a requested behavior.

 4. Explain the difference between two similar snippets.

 The explanation step is the part most candidates skip.
 Do it anyway.
-If you can state why the wrong choices are wrong, you are training the exact discrimination the exam rewards.
+If you can state why each wrong choice is wrong, you are training the exact discrimination the exam rewards, which directly mirrors the multiple-select and code-insertion item formats.
+A disciplined trace plus a one-sentence reason for each rejected option is the single most reliable PCEP technique.

 Test Your Knowledge